kristiehuang/kristiehuang.github.io/work.markdown

 permalink: /work/
 ---

-### Where I've been & what I've done

 In one page: [resume](/resume).
 In long-form: [LinkedIn](https://linkedin.com/in/kristie-huang).

+### Currently

-- Currently, working a job I love as a software engineer on our core swap product team at [Uniswap Labs](https://uniswap.org/) in Soho, NYC.
+- Working a job I love as a software engineer on our core swap product team at [Uniswap Labs](https://uniswap.org/) in Soho, NYC.
+Uniswap is the largest decentralized crypto exchange with $4T+ in transaction volume; a16z-backed.
-- Currently, writing about markets I find interesting (i.e. GPUs on the grid; compute markets): see more on my [blog](/blog).
+- Writing about fascinating markets (i.e. GPUs on the grid; compute as a commodity): see more on my [blog](/blog).

+### Previously

 - Earned dual degrees in Electrical Engineering & Computer Sciences + Business Administration @ [UC Berkeley Management, Entrepreneurship, and Technology Program](https://met.berkeley.edu/).
 - Paddled competitively on the [Cal Dragon Boat](https://caldragonboat.berkeley.edu/) team.